 I created ‘IgloEye’ as a quick Photoshop sketch to try to produce something stylised and unique in a short amount of time.
 This digital illustration incorporated both image manipulation and digital painting to arrive at the final artwork.

-It all started with a stock photo of an eye that was the basis for the rest of the illustration.
+It all started with a stock photo of an eye that was the basis for the rest of the digital illustration.
 The original photo was cropped very closely around the eye and I wanted to create something larger and more detailed while still retaining an interesting cropped section of a face rather than showing it in its entirety.